-Start by choosing two or three or more colors that are next to each other on the color wheel.
-Choose colors that have similar tones so that they are in harmonious balance with each other.
+Choose two or three or more colors that are next to each other on Annie Sloan’s color wheel.
+These colors should have similar tones so that they are in harmonious balance with each other.
 An example would be painting with different blues and greens, such as Aubusson Blue, Napoleonic Blue, and Duck Egg Blue.
-Using analogous colors, particularly when applied over a contrasting color, will give your finishes depth and interest.
+Apply them in different sections, layer one over another, blend them wet-on-wet, or use one or more as accents.

 Add Underlying Contrast

-Contrast is the difference between two colors.
-After choosing your analogous color scheme, next choose a color from a different segment of the color wheel, or you could choose a clean neutral color such as a white or black instead.
-For example, a red color will add a certain impact when placed under colors within the opposite segment on the color wheel, such as a bright turquoise-blues and greens.
-A black color painted under yellows and oranges would make a powerful combination because of the high contrast of color; the impact of a black with more muted colors with less contrast would be much less but still add depth to the finish.
+Add some underlying contrast to your finish by first painting a color from a different segment of the color wheel or choose a clean neutral color such as a white or black instead.
+For example, a red color will add a certain impact when placed under colors within the opposite segment on the color wheel, such as bright turquoise-blues and greens.
+A black color painted under yellows or oranges would make a powerful combination because of the high contrast of color; the impact of a black with more muted colors would be much less but still add depth to the finish.
 A white can effectively serve as a base when layered with softer, more muted colors.

 Add a Complementary Color